 q=[Cat]– this is the keyword we’re looking for.
 You can type anything else here which makes more sense for your business.

 limit=10000– this is the maximum number of results you will see.
 If you change it to “limit=10” you will see only the top 10 results.

 locale=en_US– this is the language of the results.
 You may use another language if that’s the case for your campaign but keep in mind the audience size you will see is the global size.
 So if you check the language, the audience size will stay the same so it’s not that big of a difference.

-I hope based on these few tricks your Facebook campaigns will scale fast and you’ll never waste any money on the wrong audience.
+I hope based on these few tricks your Facebook campaigns will scale fast without wasting resources on the wrong audience, regardless if you own a small business or a large conglomerate.
 If you’re interested in more tips on how to implement Facebook Pixel (and others too) using the data layer and Google Tag Manager – go ahead and visit this blog post: https://hiredigital.com/blog/google-tag-manager-data-layer.